lam-man/KIA-on-Azure/README.md

 # KIA-on-Azure
-Run samples from Kubernetes In Action 2nd Edition on Azure
+Run sample applications from Kubernetes In Action 2nd Edition on Azure.